Alimony Divorce Lawyer in Austin

 • Bankruptcy – If the paying spouse declares bankruptcy, that doesn’t mean they no longer have to pay alimony.
 After completing bankruptcy, the payment obligation does not receive discharge.

-The attorneys at Smith Family Law are here for you during these stressful times in your marriage.
+The attorneys at Smith & Bledsoe Family Law are here for you during these stressful times in your marriage.
 When you need a law firm to turn to for legal advice, our attorneys will be there for you every step of the day.
 We will always maintain contact with you from the initial meeting until you sign your final divorce papers.